-In 1996, voters in California passed Proposition 209, which prohibited discrimination or preferences based on race, gender, ethnicity, color, or national origin, in public employment, contracting, and education.
-In 2020, when the Democratic supermajority in the state legislature sought to overturn Prop 209 by placing Proposition 16 on the ballot, voters in California overwhelmingly rejected the effort by a margin of 57 to 43 percent.
+In 1996, voters in California passed Proposition 209, which prohibited discrimination and preferences based on race, gender, ethnicity, color, or national origin, in public employment, contracting, and education.
+In 2020, when the Democratic supermajority in the state legislature sought to overturn Prop 209 by placing Proposition 16 on the ballot, voters in California overwhelmingly rejected the effort by a margin of 57 percent to 43 percent.

-Ying Ma served as Bay Area outreach coordinator of the Prop 209 campaign in 1996, and as communications director of “No on 16” in 2020.
+Ying Ma served as Bay Area outreach coordinator of the Prop 209 campaign in 1996 and as communications director of “No on 16” in 2020.